|Formerly:||Green Blankstein Russell architectural firm office|

 |Tours:||Part of the QR Code Tour|

-When architects Green Blankstein Russell built this office for their own use in 1951, they were very interested in capturing natural light and evoking a feeling of spaciousness.
-One need only glance at the interior photo of their Portage Avenue offices in 1948 to see why -- only the privileged few had windows nearby and the staff were tightly packed in.
+When architects Green Blankstein Russell built this office for their own use in 1951, they were interested in capturing natural light and evoking a feeling of spaciousness.
+One need only glance at the interior photo of their Portage Avenue offices in 1948 to see why--there were few windows and the staff were tightly packed into the space.
 Architect and critic John Graham wrote that the new office “was the first building in the city to show the influence of the work of Mies van der Rohe, a strictly functional curtain wall on the east and west elevations with a clean spartan look."

 The design was an early example of a steel and curtain wall structure in Winnipeg.
 The new structural design was further enhanced by a modular framework of nine units (almost forming a cube) with the very centre module removed for a landscaped interior courtyard.
 When the building first opened, this courtyard held a 30-year old elm tree.
 Every bit of interior space was bathed in natural light.
 The conference room was located across the front of the building.